The project Engineer takes a hands-on approach to engineering tasks and is the most active executive at the working site.

 Difference to Team Members!

-There are many types of engineers working on a construction field and hence it is always confusing to differentiate about their roles and responsibilities.
+There are many types of engineers working in the construction field, and hence it is always confusing to differentiate between their roles and responsibilities.

 Main Team Players on a Project & How They Differ to Project Engineer

-I will try to explain the main difference between different engineers in reference to project engineer
+I will try to explain the main difference between different engineers about project engineers.

-Site Engineer is responsible for a specific work such as sewerage engineer, bridge works engineer but Project engineer has the overall responsibility of the project.
+The site Engineer is responsible for specific work such as sewerage engineer, bridge works engineer, but the Project engineer has the project’s overall responsibility.

-Site engineer’s main focus is the physical work and he/she is the technically strong person at the site.
-Project Engineer’s main focus is on project objectives, work quality, budget, and duration.
+The site engineer’s main focus is physical work, and they are a technically strong person at the site.
+The Project Engineer’s main focus is on project objectives, work quality, budget, and duration.

-Site Engineer validated and make sure that actually work at the site is being done as per approved drawings.
+The site Engineer validated and made sure that actual work at the site is being done as per approved drawings.
 He is only responsible for engineering and technical activities at a site.

-Site Engineer’s role is limited and Project Engineer sees a wider picture.
+The site Engineer’s role is limited, and the Project Engineer sees a wider picture.

-He/she is one who controls the short-term schedule at construction site instructed by the project engineer or the manager.
+They control the short-term schedule at the construction site as instructed by the project engineer or the manager.
 He is 100% site personal.

-Planning Engineer prepares an appropriate plan and suggests appropriate tools for scheduling later on.
-He/she prepares the reporting templates that comply to tender or contract requirements.
+The planning Engineer prepares an appropriate plan and suggests appropriate tools for scheduling later on.
+They prepare the reporting templates that comply with tendering or contracting requirements.

 On the other hand, the project engineer is supervising the physical work on site.

-A planning engineer is a white-collar guy and project engineer is a grey/blue collar.
-Both play a vital role and supports the project manager.
-Both co-ordinate each other.
+A planning engineer is a white-collar guy, and a project engineer is a grey/blue-collar.
+Both play a vital role and support the project manager—both coordinate with each other.

-Project Manager is the person who has the project charter to utilize project resources and accountable for the success and failure of the project.
-He/she is responsible for every aspect of a project not limited to planning, execution, monitoring, controlling, and closure of the project.
+The Project Manager is the person who has the project charter to utilize project resources and is accountable for the success and failure of the project.
+They are responsible for every aspect of a project, not limited to planning, executing, monitoring, controlling, and closing the project.

-Project Engineer is responsible for short term schedules, pre-planning and resource forecasting for engineering and technical activities in the project.
+The Project Engineer is responsible for short-term schedules, pre-planning, and resource forecasting for engineering and technical activities in the project.

 There is no comparison between these two.
-The project engineer is always reported to the project manager & follows instruction.
-Project Engineer is to liaise project Manager.
+The project engineer is always reported to the project manager & follows instructions.
+The Project Engineer is to liaise project Manager.

 Project Engineer plays a vital role in the success of any project.
-He is the one who coordinates with the people on-site and ultimately lessens the pain of his/her project manager.
+He is the one who coordinates with the people on-site and ultimately lessens the pain of their project manager.

-If you like this read, then please share with your colleagues – Thanks for visiting!!
+If you like this read, then please share it with your colleagues – Thanks for visiting!!

 One Small Request: